dougbutner/web-4/README.md

 This idea hinges upon incremental time units, the number of which is used to decide how difficult information about a particular individual is to access.

-With **pseudonymity**, it is difficult, but not impossible, to piece together a story about an individual user by knowing they are responsible for a set of transactions over time.
+With **information entropy**, it is difficult, but not impossible, to piece together a story about an individual user by knowing they are responsible for a set of transactions over time.
 The further back in time a transaction is, the **harder** it is to link it to another transaction with any **certainty**.

 ## Degradation of Information Fidelity
 Information fidelity requirements can also be degraded over time.
 For example, when generating a users biokey, it can be assumed that the more time that passes, the more the bioinformation of the individual will change.